-- (a) Beneficiaries are obliged to keep all accounting records at least 5 years after the investments take place; - (b) The beneficiary should collaborate and provide any requested information to the officials of MAFWE, IPARD Agency or European Commission authorised to control and audit the implementation of the project. - (c) The beneficiary may again apply for support, following the completion and approval of a previous project. - (d) The investment must not undergo substantial modification within 5 years period after the investment take place;
+- (a) Beneficiaries are obliged to keep all accounting records at least 5 years after the investments take place; - (b) The beneficiary should collaborate and provide any requested information to the officials of MAFWE, IPARD Agency or European Commission authorised to control and audit the implementation of the project as well as NAO/NF and Auditing Authority. - (c) The beneficiary may again apply for support, following the completion and approval of a previous project and reception of final payment for previous completed project. - (d) The investment must not undergo substantial modification within 5 years period after the investment take place;